Alessandr095/Husk/README.md

 - Opening times section.

-  - the section is set up in the way it is to show the user the information they are looking for quickly, with no diversion.
+  - The section is set up in the way it is to show the user the information they are looking for quickly, with no diversion.

 ![Husk](assets/images/times.webp)

 - Reservation button

-  - a link feature to bring the user directly to the reservation page
+  - A link feature to bring the user directly to the reservation page.

 ![Husk](assets/images/book-button.webp)

 - The footer.
   - This section includes direct links to social media site of Husk.
-  - all links open in a new tab.
+  - All links open in a new tab.

 ![Husk](assets/images/footer.webp)

 - Menu page.
   - This page informs the user of what they can expect as a customer dining in the restaurant, by price, each dish with brief description, and service charge.
-  - the page helps the user easily identify what type of restaurant they will be dining at with the structure of infomation provided.
+  - The page helps the user easily identify what type of restaurant they will be dining at with the structure of infomation provided.

 ![Husk](assets/images/menu.webp)

 - Gallery page
-  - this page provides the user with visual information on to expect at Husk, with HD photography of food, drinks and kitchen in action.
+  - This page provides the user with visual information on to expect at Husk, with HD photography of food, drinks and kitchen in action.

 ![Husk](assets/images/gallery.webp)